SimarAtwal05/Mood-Inferencer/README.md

 ```
 /
 ├── 🏠 index.html      # The main landing page
 ├── 📝 quiz.html        # The quiz and its logic
 ├── 📸 camera.html      # The camera and its logic
+├── ✍️ text.html        # The text analysis page and its logic
 ├── 🎨 style.css       # The one stylesheet to rule them all
 └── 🧠 app.py         # Our Python backend server
 ```

 -----